 I have been taking metoclopramide and just found out I am pregnant.
 Should I stop?

-You should always speak with your health care provider before making any changes in your medication.
-If you are experiencing nausea and vomiting that is impacting your ability to function, you should speak to your healthcare provider about which medication would be best for you and your baby.
-For more information on nausea and vomiting in pregnancy, please see the MotherToBaby fact sheet on Nausea and Vomiting in Pregnancy at http://mothertobaby.org/fact-sheets/nausea-vomiting-pregnancy-nvp/.
+You should always speak with your healthcare provider before making any changes in your medication.
+If you are experiencing nausea and vomiting or gastrointestinal problems that are affecting your ability to function, speak with your healthcare provider about which medication would be best for you and your baby.
+For more information on nausea and vomiting in pregnancy, please see the MotherToBaby fact sheet on Nausea and Vomiting in Pregnancy at https://mothertobaby.org/fact-sheets/nausea-vomiting-pregnancy-nvp/pdf/.

 Can taking metoclopramide during pregnancy cause birth defects?